ryannhg/storybook-fed/assets/README.md

 # assets
-> the stuff that the Sitecore devs will need
+> the stuff that the backend devs will need

-# styles
-> where all the sass be!

 ```bash
 |- assets/